Abort when a change encounters a conflict and roll back database.

 @param optionsOptional configuration for the backup.
 The following properties are supported:

-@returnsA promise that resolves when the backup is completed and rejects if an error occurs.
+@returnsA promise that fulfills with the total number of backed-up pages upon completion, or rejects if an error occurs.

 Type definitions